-The main decision making body of the council is called the cabinet, comprised of seven councillors elected to make decisions based on reports submitted by officers
+The main decision making body of the council is called the cabinet, comprised of nine councillors elected to make decisions based on reports submitted by officers

 Cabinet members' responsibilities